LukeShortCloud/rootpages/src/packages.rst

     $ diff -u <ORIGINAL_FILE> <PATCHED_FILE> > <PATCH_NAME>.patch

-If multiple files in a directory have been patched, a more comphrensive patch file can be made.
+If multiple files in a directory have been patched, a more comprehensive patch file can be made.

 .. code-block:: sh